Va-Ns/Bag-of-Features/README.md

 - `compute_descriptors.ln`, `discrete_sampler.m`, `vgg_*`: Various utility scripts for feature extraction and processing.
 - `Edge_Sampling.m`, `Edge_Sampling_Vasilakis.m`: Scripts for edge sampling techniques.
 - `images/`: Directory containing image datasets for training and testing the model.
-- `.tours/`: Contains a CodeTour file (`bag-of-features.tour`) guiding through the project setup and execution.

 ## How to Run